ajpieroni/colabination/documentation.md

 ### Backend

 ##### /colab-games/backend/app/models
 This directory contains the models for your application.
-Models in a Ruby on Rails application are used to define the structure of your database tables and the relationships between them
+Models in a Ruby on Rails application are used to define the structure of your database tables and the relationships between them.

 ##### /colab-games/backend/app/contollers
 The Rails controller is the logical center of your application.
-It coordinates the interaction between the user, the views, and the model
+It coordinates the interaction between the user, the views, and the model.

 ##### /colab-games/backend/config/routes.rb
 This file defines the routes of your application.
 Routes are rules written to map incoming requests to controllers and actions.